Étang de Leucate

 Étang de Leucate or Étang de Salses is a lake in Pyrénées-Orientales and Aude, France.
 At an elevation of 0 m, its surface area is 54 km2.
 It has been designated as a protected Ramsar site since 2017.
+It is separated from the Mediterranean Sea by a narrow strip of land, occupied by the villages of Leucate and Le Barcarès.